Emergency power system: Operation in aviation

-The use of Emergency power systems in aviation can be either in the aircraft or on the ground.
+The use of emergency power systems in aviation can be either in the aircraft or on the ground.

 In commercial and military aircraft it is critical to maintain power to essential systems during an emergency.
-This can be done via Ram air turbines or battery emergency power supplies which enables pilots to maintain radio contact and continue to navigate using MFD, GPS, VOR receiver or directional gyro during for more than an hour.
+This can be done via ram air turbines or battery emergency power supplies which enables pilots to maintain radio contact and continue to navigate using MFD, GPS, VOR receiver or directional gyro.

 Localizer, glideslope, and other instrument landing aids (such as microwave transmitters) are both high power consumers and mission-critical, and cannot be reliably operated from a battery supply, even for short periods.
 Hence, when absolute reliability is required (such as when Category 3 operations are in force at the airport) it is usual to run the system from a diesel generator with automatic switchover to the mains supply should the generator fail.
 This avoids any interruption to transmission while a generator is brought up to operating speed.

 This is opposed to the typical view of emergency power systems, where the backup generators are seen as secondary to the mains electrical supply.